-i.
-Irrigation Use: Water use reduction by irrigation use will be achieved by requiring the removal of any nozzle at the end of the center pivot system that has a larger bore diameter than the previous nozzle on the center pivot system, commonly referred to as end guns.
-Effective December 31, 2018, all these types of end guns will be removed to prevent the wetting of the acres beyond the end of the center pivot system.
+Revised: 02/20/19 Page | 4 Request for LEMA Status: DISTRICT APPROVED From GMD5 Board i.
+Irrigation Use: Consumptive use savings by irrigation use will be achieved by requiring the removal of any nozzle at the end of the center pivot system that has a larger bore diameter than the previous nozzle on the center pivot system, commonly referred to as end guns.
+Effective December 31, 2019, all these types of end guns will be removed to prevent the wetting of the acres beyond the end of the center pivot system.